YosaiProject/yosai/doc/docs/authentication.md

 ------------------------------------------------------------------------------------
-Scenario 1:  When tokens are provided in piecemeal

-I. mgt.login --> authenticator.authenticate_account(subject.identifiers, authc_token)
-II. authenticate first checks whether the token was submitted in correct sequence
-    - a usernamepassword token includes an identifier
-    - a totptoken requires an identifier
-III. authenticate -> do_authenticate_account(account)
-IV. do_authenticate:
-    - identifies the realm to pass the token to
-    - calls the realm's authenticate_account method, gets back an account
-    - checks whether the account uses multi-factor authc and determines whether mfa is finished, raising if mfa isn't
-V. do_authenticate --> authenticate
-    - notifies success
-VI. authc.authenticate  --> mgt.login
-    - authc returns account to mgt
-    - mgt creates new subject if no additional authc is required

 Scenario 2:  When all tokens are provided to login at once (sessionless):
     - pass both the usernamepasswordtoken and the otptoken together in a single